NerdiNed/first-css-only-project/README.md

-p.s. occuered issue : the background color of the project changed, as well as from the registration form due to an unavailable picture that we had chosen.
+p.s. the background color of the project, as well as from the registration form changes or is not available when viewed with github BitBucket